Please note: This concert is in the past and has already taken place.

 The recital takes place in the Chapter House within Gloucester Cathedral.

-Our highlight is Britten's astonishing Canticle 1 'My beloved is Mine', which sets the metaphysical poet Francis Quarles as he meditates on divine love.
-Surrounding this masterpiece are works of John Dowland, Ralph Vaughan Williams, Gustav and Imogen Holst, Rebecca Clarke, Madeleine Dring, Muriel Herbert and a little gem by Dilys Elwyn-Edwards setting Yeats.
+Hosted by The Holst Society, our recital, 'Light and Song', explores light and darkness across four centuries; we have lovers seeking the shade of trees, gazers at the stars of heaven, summer evening sunset, dreams, imaginings and heaven.
+There are some lesser-known gems and some familiar songs.
+A highlight is Benjamin Britten's Canticle 1 'My beloved is Mine', which sets the metaphysical poet Francis Quarles as he meditates on divine love.
+Surrounding this masterpiece are works of Dowland, Vaughan Williams, Gustav and Imogen Holst, Rebecca Clarke, Madeleine Dring, Muriel Herbert, and a little gem by Dilys Elwyn-Edwards setting Yeats.
+The recital offers a glorious kaleidoscopic vision of English Song, and we are delighted to welcome James Gilchrist and Ashok Gupta.

 James Gilchrist began his working life as a doctor, turning to a full-time music career in 1996.
 His musical interest was fired at a young age, singing first as a chorister in the choir of New College, Oxford, and later as a choral scholar at King’s College, Cambridge.
 Gilchrist’s extensive concert repertoire has seen him perform in major concert halls throughout the world with renowned conductors including Sir John Eliot Gardiner, Sir Roger Norrington, Bernard Labadie, Harry Christophers, Harry Bicket, Masaaki Suzuki and the late Richard Hickox.